Download the full report

 The signing of an MOU by a UK Diaspora led organization with a government agency in Africa underlines a major shift in African Diaspora engagement in counter trafficking activities across Europe.
 Recent figures show Nigerian nationals form the highest number of victims of trafficking and modern slavery from African countries in Europe.

 The MOU highlights key agreements to collaborate on in the areas of intelligence sharing, needs assessments for safe houses in Nigeria, victim support as well as rehabilitation of returning victims in Nigeria.

 Notes to Editors

-1. AFRUCA – Africans Unite Against Child Abuse is the premier charity promoting the rights and welfare of Black and African children and families in England.
+1. AFRUCA – Africans Unite Against Child Abuse is the premier charity promoting the rights and welfare of BME children and families in England.
 It is also the only African Diaspora-led charity in England tackling modern slavery and providing direct support for victims.

 2. NAPTIP – The National Agency For the Prohibition of Trafficking in Persons is the key agency in Nigeria working on counter trafficking matters.